About Us

 Tap to View Bio

-Advocate Coordinator for Craighead and Poinsett County
+Advocate Coordinator for Poinsett and Greene County

 Tap to View Bio

-Advocate Coordinator for Poinsett and Craighead County
+Advocate Coordinator for Poinsett and Greene County

 I am from Jonesboro, Arkansas, and hold a Bachelor of Science in Criminal Justice with a concentration in Juvenile Justice, an Associate of Science, and a Certificate of General Studies.